FelixLoether/blog-project/README.md

-Run `python install.py` to install.
+After installing the requirements, run `python install.py` to install.
+To run the tests, use the command `py.test tests`.

 ## Requirements
 - Python2.6+